-SCORE RESULTS 0% or 5% There are no organizational PERFORMANCE RESULTS and/or poor RESULTS in areas reported.
-(Le) TREND data either are not reported or show mainly adverse TRENDS.
+SCORE RESULTS 0% or 5% There are no organizational Performance results and/or poor results in areas reported.
+(Le) Trend data either are not reported or show mainly adverse trends.
 (T) Comparative information is not reported.
-(C) RESULTS are not reported for any areas of importance to the accomplishment of your organization's MISSION.
-No PERFORMANCE PROJECTIONS are reported.
-(I) 10%, 15%, 20%, or 25% A few organizational PERFORMANCE RESULTS are reported, and early good PERFORMANCE LEVELS are evident in a few areas.
-(Le) Some TREND data are reported, with some adverse TRENDS evident.
+(C) Results are not reported for any areas of importance to the accomplishment of your organization's mission.
+No performance projections are reported.
+(I) 10%, 15%, 20%, or 25% A few organizational Performance results are reported, and early good performance levels are evident in a few areas.
+(Le) Some trend data are reported, with some adverse trends evident.
 (T) Little or no comparative information is reported.
-(C) RESULTS are reported for a few areas of importance to the accomplishment of your organization's MISSION.
-Limited or no PERFORMANCE PROJECTIONS are reported.
+(C) Results are reported for a few areas of importance to the accomplishment of your organization's mission.
+Limited or no performance projections are reported.
 (I) 30%, 35%, 40%, or 45% Good organizational PERFORMANCE LEVELS are reported for some areas of importance to the Item requirements.
-(Le) Some TREND data are reported, and a majority of the TRENDS presented are beneficial.
+(Le) Some trend data are reported, and a majority of the trends presented are beneficial.
 (T) Early stages of obtaining comparative information are evident.
-(C) RESULTS are reported for many areas of importance to the accomplishment of your organization's MISSION.
+(C) RESULTS are reported for many areas of importance to the accomplishment of your organization's mission.
 Limited PERFORMANCE PROJECTIONS are reported.
-(I) 50%, 55%, 60%, or 65% Good organizational PERFORMANCE LEVELS are reported for most areas of importance to the Item requirements.
-(Le) Beneficial TRENDS are evident in areas of importance to the accomplishment of your organization's MISSION.
-(T) Some current PERFORMANCE LEVELS have been evaluated against relevant comparisons and/or BENCHMARKS and show areas of good relative PERFORMANCE.
-(C) Organizational PERFORMANCE RESULTS are reported for most KEY CUSTOMER, market, and PROCESS requirements.
-PERFORMANCE PROJECTIONS for some high-priority RESULTS are reported.
-(I) 70%, 75%, 80%, or 85% Good to excellent organizational PERFORMANCE LEVELS are reported for most areas of importance to the Item requirements.
-(Le) Beneficial TRENDS have been sustained over time in most areas of importance to the accomplishment of your organization's MISSION.
-(T) Many to most TRENDS and current PERFORMANCE LEVELS have been evaluated against relevant comparisons and/or BENCHMARKS and show areas of leadership and very good relative PERFORMANCE.
-(C) Organizational PERFORMANCE RESULTS are reported for most KEY CUSTOMER, market, PROCESS, and ACTION PLAN requirements, and they include some PROJECTIONS of your future PERFORMANCE.
-(I) 90%, 95%, or 100% Excellent organizational PERFORMANCE LEVELS are reported for most areas of importance to the Item requirements.
-(Le) Beneficial TRENDS have been sustained over time in all areas of importance to the accomplishment of your organization's MISSION.
-(T) Evidence of industry and BENCHMARK leadership is demonstrated in many areas.
-(C) Organizational PERFORMANCE RESULTS fully address KEY CUSTOMER, market, PROCESS, and ACTION PLAN requirements, and they include PROJECTIONS of your future PERFORMANCE.
+(I) 50%, 55%, 60%, or 65% Good organizational Performance levels are reported for most areas of importance to the Item requirements.
+(Le) Beneficial trends are evident in areas of importance to the accomplishment of your organization's mission.
+(T) Some current performance levels have been evaluated against relevant comparisons and/or benchmarks and show areas of good relative performance.
+(C) Organizational performance results are reported for most key patient and stakeholder, market, and process requirements.
+Performance projections for some high-priority results are reported.
+(I) 70%, 75%, 80%, or 85% Good to excellent organizational Performance Levels are reported for most areas of importance to the Item requirements.
+(Le) Beneficial trends have been sustained over time in most areas of importance to the accomplishment of your organization's mission.
+(T) Many to most trends and current performance levels have been evaluated against relevant comparisons and/or benchmarks and show areas of leadership and very good relative performance.
+(C) Organizational performance results are reported for most key patient and stakeholder, market, process, and action plan requirements, and they include some projections of your future performance.
+(I) 90%, 95%, or 100% Excellent organizational Performance Levels are reported for most areas of importance to the Item requirements.
+(Le) Beneficial Trends have been sustained over time in all areas of importance to the accomplishment of your organization's Mission.
+(T) Evidence of health care sector and Benchmark leadership is demonstrated in many areas.
+(C) Organizational Performance results fully address key patient and Stakeholder, market, process, and action plan requirements, and they include Projections of your future Performance.
 (I)